tc39/proposal-smart-pipelines/readme.md

 // ReferenceError: Cannot access uninitialized variable.
 ```

-…was similarly rewritten with double nested `do` expressions with a dummy placeholder `•`, then it would become valid (and equivalent):
+…was similarly rewritten with double nested `do` expressions with a dummy topic variable `•`, then it would become valid (and equivalent):

 ```js
 // With right associativity.